e97m/pythonic-garage-band/README.md

 Python version: 3.9.5

-aplication version: 0.1.0
+Aplication version: 0.1.0

-overview:
+Overview:

-This applicatin let the user to creat a band and cpicify musicians for it.
-To opent it I recommand you install poerty and run the poetry shell.
-You can find a test file uses pytest to test the functionality of this application.
+This application lets the user create a band and specify musicians for it.
+To open it I recommend you install poetry and run the poetry shell.
+You can find a test file that uses pytest to test the functionality of this application.

 https://github.com/e97m/pythonic-garage-band/pull/1